I like listening to writers being interviewed. I especially love listening to zadie smith and george saunders.

 In high school I was the kind of kid who would rip all the pages out of her exercise book rather than keep sub-standard pages in.
 I seriously had exercise books that only had one page in them.
 I’ve watched my daughter do something similar, and she’s only five. is this her innate nature, or did she learn it from me? probably both.

 the other day I was playing cards with her. she didn’t win on the first round, and she went off in a sulk.
 I said to her, ‘when we lose, we try again. if it’s something we want, we keep trying. if we’re not in the game, we can’t win.’ she came back. we played a few more hands. sometimes she won.

-I am probably writing a very bad book, but I am writing it.
+I might not be writing a very good book, but I am writing it.